ExperimentEncoder

 Constructor for JSONEncoder, with sensible defaults.

-If skipkeys is false, then it is a TypeError to attempt encoding of keys that are not str, int, float or None.
+If skipkeys is false, then it is a TypeError to attempt encoding of keys that are not str, int, float, bool or None.
 If skipkeys is True, such items are simply skipped.

-If ensure_ascii is true, the output is guaranteed to be str objects with all incoming non-ASCII characters escaped.
-If ensure_ascii is false, the output can contain non-ASCII characters.
+If ensure_ascii is true, the output is guaranteed to be str objects with all incoming non-ASCII and non-printable characters escaped.
+If ensure_ascii is false, the output can contain non-ASCII and non-printable characters.

 If check_circular is true, then lists, dicts, and custom encoded objects will be checked for circular references during encoding to prevent an infinite recursion (which would cause an RecursionError).
 Otherwise, no such check takes place.